widgetti/ipyvolume/docs/source/index.rst

 About
 =====

 Ipyvolume is an offspring project from `vaex <http://vaex.astro.rug.nl/>`_.
-Ipyvolume makes use of `threejs <https://threejs.org/>`_, and excellent Javascript library for OpenGL/WebGL rendering.
+Ipyvolume makes use of `threejs <https://threejs.org/>`_, an excellent Javascript library for OpenGL/WebGL rendering.